top of page

 • 3 min read

-Somatic therapy is a comprehensive method that combines mental and physical healing.
+Somatic informed therapy is a comprehensive method that combines mental and physical healing.
 Derived from the Greek word “soma,” meaning body, this therapy acknowledges that our emotional distress finds expression in our physical selves.
 For example, anxiety can lead to tight shoulders or stomach discomfort.
 Instead of merely discussing feelings, somatic therapy focuses on how our bodies experience those emotions.

 The Mind-Body Connection